Maintenance of Improvements and Operation of Property; Removal of Tangible Personal Property Sample Clauses

 Maintenance of Improvements and Operation of Property; Removal of Tangible Personal Property.
 Seller agrees to keep its customary property insurance covering the Property in effect until the Transfer of Possession (provided, however, that the terms of any such coverage maintained in blanket form may be modified as Seller deems necessary).
 Until the Transfer of Possession, Seller shall maintain all Improvements substantially in their present condition (ordinary wear and tear, casualty and condemnation excepted), and shall operate and manage the Property in a manner consistent with Seller’s practices in effect prior to the Execution Date and in compliance in all material respect with all laws applicable to the ownership and use of the Property, provided that Seller shall in no event be obligated to make any capital expenditures or repairs.
 Seller shall not enter into any new Service Contracts or other agreement affecting the Property which will be binding on the Property after Transfer of Possession except with respect to a Service Contract or other agreement affecting the Property, which is terminable on no more than thirty (30) days’ notice without payment of any penalty or fee or other cost to Seller.
 Prior to the Transfer of Possession, Seller shall not remove any Tangible Personal Property, except as may be required for necessary repair or replacement or in the ordinary course of business, and replacement shall be of approximately equal quality and quantity as the removed item of Tangible Personal Property.
 From and after the Execution Date, Seller shall promptly notify Buyer in writing of (a) any fact, circumstance, event or action the existence or occurrence of which (i) has had, individually or in the aggregate, a material adverse effect to the ability of Seller to consummate the Transfer of Possession on a timely basis (together “Material Adverse Effect”), (ii) has resulted in the failure of any of the conditions set forth in Article II to be satisfied, or (b) any notice from any governmental authority (I) challenging the transaction contemplated herein, or (II) regarding a material violation of law affecting the Property.

 Maintenance of Improvements and Operation of Property; Removal of Tangible Personal Property.
 Seller agrees to keep its customary property insurance covering the Property in effect until the Closing (provided, however, that the terms of any such coverage maintained in blanket form may be modified as Seller deems necessary).
-Seller shall maintain all Improvements substantially in their present condition (ordinary wear and tear, casualty and condemnation excepted), and shall operate and manage the Property in a manner consistent with Seller’s practices in effect prior to the Effective Date and in accordance with all applicable laws, ordinances, rules and regulations affecting the Property, provided that Seller shall in no event be obligated to make any capital expenditures or repairs.
+Seller shall maintain all Improvements substantially in their present condition (ordinary wear and tear, casualty and condemnation excepted), and shall operate and manage the Property in a manner consistent with Seller's practices in effect prior to the Effective Date and in accordance with all applicable laws, ordinances, rules and regulations affecting the Property, provided that Seller shall in no event be obligated to make any capital expenditures or repairs.
 Seller shall not remove any Tangible Personal Property, except as may be required for necessary repair or replacement, and replacement shall be of approximately equal quality and quantity as the removed item of Tangible Personal Property.
-From and after the Effective Date, Seller shall not take any action to lien, encumber or otherwise transfer all or any interest in the Property (other than leases pursuant to the terms hereof) to the Buyer at the Closing.
-From and after the Effective Date, Seller shall not market, solicit, negotiate or enter into any agreement with any party other than Buyer for the sale or transfer of any interest in the Property.
+From and after the Effective Date, Seller shall not lien, encumber or otherwise transfer all or any interest in the Property (other than to Buyer at Closing).
+From and after the Effective Date, Seller shall not market, solicit, negotiate or enter into any agreement with any party other than Buyer for the sale or transfer or any interest in the Property.

 Maintenance of Improvements and Operation of Property; Removal of Tangible Personal Property.
 Seller agrees to keep its customary property insurance covering the Property in effect until the Closing (provided, however, that the terms of any such coverage maintained in blanket form may be modified as Seller deems necessary).
 Seller shall maintain all Improvements substantially in their present condition (ordinary wear and tear and casualty excepted), and shall operate and manage the Property in a manner consistent with Seller’s practices in effect prior to the Effective Date, provided that Seller shall in no event be obligated to make any capital expenditures or repairs of a capital nature.
 Seller shall not remove any Tangible Personal Property, except as may be required for necessary repair or replacement, and replacement shall be of approximately equal quality and quantity as the removed item of Tangible Personal Property.
 After the Effective Date, Seller will not (i) mortgage, pledge or voluntarily subject any of the Property or any part thereof to an unbonded lien or other encumbrance, which is not in existence as of the Effective Date or will not be discharged on or prior to Closing, or (ii) permit any mechanic’s or materialmen’s lien for work performed at the instance of Seller to attach against any of the Property which is not discharged at Closing.
 Seller will pay or cause to be paid all debts, taxes, fees, assessments and other obligations related to the use and ownership of the Property up to the date of Closing, except for those items for which a proration is agreed upon in accordance with the provisions of this Agreement, including, but not limited to all real estate, personal property and other taxes of every kind and all charges for consumption of utilities.
 Buyer shall pay or cause to be paid all debts, taxes, fees, assessments and other obligations first arising and accruing after Closing and related to the use and ownership of the Property by Buyer from and after the Closing Date.